Hurunui Tourism Marketing Opportunities

-This is a joint venture between Hurunui Tourism and the Hanmer Springs Business Association.
-We currently produce the OVG on a yearly basis and print 70,000 copies.
+Hurunui Tourism currently produces the OVG on a yearly basis and prints 60,000 copies.

 The OVG is extensively distributed at i-SITEs throughout the top of the South Island, at the Christchurch International Airport and via three distribution companies to motels, hotels and rental vehicle agencies.

 Interested in advertising in the OVG?
-The OVG takes a couple of months to pull together in preparation of the summer season.
-We usually start work around June each year and aim to have the guide available in the market by October.
+The OVG takes a couple of months to pull together in preparation for the summer season.
+We usually start work around June each year and aim to have the guide available in the market before October.
 Take a look at this years prospectus to see the advert options available and the pricing structure.

 Other Marketing Options: